0xadada/git-exp-branch-merge-merge/README.md

 out feature branch from master branch.
 User commits work to feature branch.
 Work continues in parallel in master branch.
 User on feature branch merges master `32836`, does a push to GitHub.
-Finally `32839` on master, merges in feature branch with a squash, and commits the commit message.
+Finally `32839` on master, merges in feature branch with `--no-ff`, and commits the commit message.

 ```